All news articles

 • The arrival of AI agents in workplaces raises fresh concerns about job security and ethical oversight.

-• Vishesh Mistry, Lead AI Scientist at TECH5, discusses the implications of biases in AI systems highlights and the accountability issues they raise.
+• Vishesh Mistry, Senior AI Scientist at TECH5, discusses the implications of biases in AI systems highlights and the accountability issues they raise.

 Who is to blame if the agent commits an unethical or illegal act?
 If such an agent misfiles taxes, violates laws such as GDPR, or fails to approve claims of legit individuals, accountability will be an issue and will require AI governance frameworks.